 Other car rental companies that are in Mexico that lie somewhere between Enterprise and Sixt are Europecar, Budget, Avis, and Hertz.
 All offer different prices depending on the time of year and your age.

-Required Insurance on a Rental Car in Mexico
+Required Insurance When Renting a Car in Mexico

 You may be tempted to book your rental car with companies like Expedia, Rentalcars.com or another of those discount travel websites.

-Do not rent a car in Mexico through a third party website.
+Do not rent a car in Mexico through a third-party website unless you are 100% certain that you are receiving third-party liability coverage.
 While the price seems amazing, you will be slapped with an insurance fee once you arrive at the car rental desk.

-In Mexico, you MUST have third party or what’s sometimes referred to at personal liability insurance.
+In Mexico, you MUST have third-party insurance or what is sometimes referred to as personal liability insurance.

 Mexico does not recognize any other insurance you buy through a third party like Expedia.
-It also does not recognize insurance that is offered to you through your credit card.
-It does not recognize your US car insurance.
-This should cost roughly $10 a day from most companies.
+It also does not recognize your US car insurance.
+This should cost no more than $10 a day from most companies.

 Optional Insurance on a Rental Car in Mexico